damianhakert/damianhakert.github.io/source/_posts/2016-02-29-omnibus-gitlab-package-why-on-earth.md

 ### But you could have done X instead!

-One of the complaints we often hear is that omnibus packages are a blasphemy and that we are breaking number of "laws".
+One of the complaints we often hear is that the omnibus packages are a blasphemy and that we are breaking a number of "laws".

-You could have done:
+We often get told that "You could have done it in another way".

+The list of usual suspects varies but there are some common ways that often get recommended.

+We did consider the options so let's review some of the conclusions we have drawn.

 #### Docker images

 Two years ago Docker was still a very new project.
-It had issues like any new project (like us!).
-Number of users using it in production was growing but we could not and cannot bet that everyone will allow Docker to be installed in their environments.
+It had problems like any new project (like us!).
+The number of users using it in production is growing but we could not and cannot count on everyone supporting Docker in their environments.
+Introducing Docker into your environment adds another piece of software that needs support and not everyone can add this layer.

-Packages in .deb and .rpm archive format are allowed in most if not all systems.
+The packages in .deb and .rpm archive format are usually allowed in most if not all systems.
+Every company has a procedure on how to introduce new packages to their environments.
-Restrictions can exist but there is usually a company process that allows installation of those packages if some rules are followed.

-[Docker] images are available now as an additional method of installing GitLab.
+We now have [Docker] images but as an additional method of installing GitLab.

 #### Native Debian Packages

-This way you are in line with the Unix design principles and you can leverage packages that already exist on the system instead of reinventing the wheel!
+Users encouraging us to ship GitLab as a native Debian package usually say that this would keep us in line with the Unix design principles and we can leverage packages that already exist on the system instead of reinventing the wheel!
+You most likely already have openssl installed on your system, why do you want to ship another one?

-Lets take a look at what that would entitle:
+Let's take a look at what that would entail:

 1. Packaging over 300 ruby gems as a separate packages.
 (This is Spartaaa!)
-1. If a component version we require does not exist in the system package repository, tell the user to compile it.
+1. If a component version we require does not exist in the system package repository, tell the user to compile it
-1. Do this at least once a month to be able to honor the release of every 22nd.
+1. Do this at least once a month to be able to follow the release on every 22nd.
 1. Make sure that any change that was created in GitLab by us or any of the contributors does not break the package

-We did not (and still don't) have enough expertise to do the native packaging.
-We would need a dedicated team only for packaging for this platform.
+We don't have enough expertise to do the native packaging.
+It is a lot of work and we would need a dedicated team only for packaging for this platform.

 There are some good news though!
 [Native Debian packages are being built] by Pirate Praveen for the past 3-6